 The celebration included a parade down main street, introductions, and speeches on this most memorable day.
 A brass plaque at the entrance of the Post Office honors this event.

-On November eleventh, two-thousand-and-three, the United States Congress voted to name the Marceline Post Office in honor of Walt Disney.
-The dedication of the Walt Disney On November eleventh, two-thousand-and-three, the United States Congress voted to name the Marceline Post Office in honor of Walt Disney.
-The dedication of the Walt Disney Post Office took place on August twenty-third, two-thousand-and-four.
+On November 11, 2003 the United States Congress voted to name the Marceline Post Office in honor of Walt Disney.
+The dedication of the Walt Disney Post Office took place on August 23, 2004.
 One interesting event during the dedication that day was the surprise appearance of Mickey Mouse, who came riding up in the back of a mail truck.
 As part of the ceremony, Mickey planted the Ben Franklin tree that currently grows in front of the Post Office.
 Ben Franklin was the very first Post Master General and put in place the foundation for many aspects of today’s mail system.
 The Ben Franklin Tree has been extinct in the wild since the early 19th century, but survives as a cultivated ornamental tree.